-It should be noted that there are at least two different surgical approaches for opening up the foramina — the forminotomy and the foraminectomy.
-While the goal of a foraminotomy is to remove as little tissue as possible and thus protect the structural strength of the spine, a foraminectomy involves a large amount of bone and tissue removal.
+There are two different surgical approaches for widening the foramina — the foraminotomy and the foraminectomy.
+While the goal of a foraminotomy is to remove as little tissue as possible and thus protect the structural integrity of the spine, a foraminectomy involves a large amount of bone and tissue removal.
 In either case, before closing the incision surgeons may deem it necessary to perform a spinal fusion to increase stability in the spinal column.